kassemsabeh/CAVE-demo/README.md

 ```
 streamlit run app.py
 ```
-The above command runs the pythin script `app.py` which is a [streamlit](https://streamlit.io/) web application.
+The above command runs the python script `app.py` which is a [Streamlit](https://streamlit.io/) web application.
 Now you can see CAVE web interface:

 <center>
 <img src=".graphs/web_app.jpg" alt="drawing"/>